Let’s explore what it means to write confidently.

 I’m sure the customer can feel it.

-You can watch the documentary on Amazon Prime.
-Part 1: Something Old, Something New is free with Ads.
-The scenes with John Claude Ellena are from Perfume: Part 2 Bottling the Memory*.
+I watched the documentary on Amazon Prime: Part 1: Something Old, Something New, and the quote is from a scene with John Claude Ellena in Part 2: Bottling the Memory.

-Just because something has worked in the past, doesn’t mean you have to or you should do the same again.
+Just because something has worked in the past doesn’t mean you have to or should do the same again.
 Don’t “close your mind”, Ellena advises, “Be open.”

 Why is Lillia still with the Baron in Book 2?